vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-environment.md

 Overriding the login credentials
 --------------------------------

 When requesting a workshop using ``WorkshopRequest``, a login prompt for the workshop instance will be presented to a user when the URL for the workshop instance is accessed.
-By default the username they need to use will be ``eduk8s``.
+By default the username they need to use will be ``educates``.
 The password will be a random value which they need to query from the ``WorkshopRequest`` status after the custom resource has been created.

 If you want to override the username, you can specify the ``session.username`` field.
 If you want to set the same fixed password for all workshop instances, you can specify the ``session.password`` field.